ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

           suffix = c(".base", ".xls"))

 ```

 New data correspond to an anti-join

 ```r
   new <- dplyr::anti_join(data_from_excel, data_from_base, by = c("eel_typ_id",
           "eel_year", "eel_lfs_code", "eel_emu_nameshort", "eel_hty_code", "eel_area_division",
           "eel_cou_code"), suffix = c(".base", ".xls"))
 ```

+The code for new series, new dataseries, updated_dataseries .... is similar.

 ### Treating the case of duplicates

 We should not loose any data.
 This is a problem discussed (here)[